google/go-cloud/samples/guestbook/README.md

 AWS_REGION=us-west-1 ./guestbook -env=aws \
   -bucket=... -db_host=... -motd_var=...
 ```

+You can then visit the server at `http://INSTANCE_HOST:8080/`, where
+`INSTANCE_HOST` is the value of `terraform output instance_host` run on your
+local machine.

 To clean up the created resources, run `terraform destroy` inside the `aws`
 directory using the same variables you entered during `terraform apply`.